ivesuo/violentcrimes/README.md

 To assess the level of influence of each covariate, I standardize them and refit the best model with the standardized data.
 Standardizing the covariates ensures that each one contributes equally to the model and serves as a fair benchmark for comparisons.
 To measure the level of influence, we examine the magnitude of a one unit increase for each covariate on the response variable.

 ## Tags
-Linear regression, ridge regression, additive spline models, model diagnostics, model selection, model evaluation, interpreting what "level of influence on violent crimes" mean
+Linear regression, ridge regression, generalized additive models, cross validation, spline models, model diagnostics, model selection, model evaluation